 Everyone that helps you look after your diabetes should be working together to make sure you have the best support possible.
 This shouldn’t change when you move into adult care, or a young adult clinic if your area runs a scheme like this.

 It’s really important that when you move into adult care that your new and current diabetes team treat you as an individual.
 This means they should make sure your needs are met and that they can be flexible where possible if you’re struggling.

 Don’t be afraid to ask your new team for help if you need it.
 They’re there to help you find a way to manage your diabetes that works for you.

 Having more control over your diabetes can be scary, especially if your parents have helped you a lot.
 Taking this responsibility doesn’t mean that you have to do it without help from your parents or friends though, so it’s normal if you still need their support.

 Preparing to transition into an adult diabetes clinic

 Looking after your diabetes will vary from person to person because nobody’s the same.

-Think about and perhaps talk to your parents about the parts of your Type 1 diabetes management you don’t feel as confident about and figure out if there’s something you don’t really understand.
-This could be anything from carb counting or doing correction dose on your own.
+Think about and perhaps talk to your parents about the parts of your type 1 diabetes management you don’t feel as confident about and figure out if there’s something you don’t really understand.
+This could be anything from carb counting or doing correction doses on your own.
 Once you know the things you’re not sure about, go over these topics with your healthcare team.

 Remember that moving into adult care, doesn’t mean you can’t get help from your parents or friends.
 You can bring them to your adult appointments, just like you did before if you need their support.